clubstudio/craft/README.md

 ## Developing

-After setting up Craft, you're ready to start building your new project!
+After setting up Craft, you're almost ready to start building your new project!
 Before getting started you'll want to configure Vite and pull in all frontend dependencies.

 First, add the following to your `.ddev/config.yaml`: